CWA Speakers Bureau Quick Fact:

 (847) 441-9194, authorlfh@comcast.net

 Former indie book publisher and current author coach, publishing consultant, and owner of the Conspire Creative agency, Sharon Woodhouse walks participants through the seven pillars of creating a sustainable, income-generating author life they love.
-Woodhouse outlines eight ways authors can customize their sales and marketing approaches and shows how any author – traditionally, hybrid, or self-published – can take an entrepreneurial approach to reaching their goals.
-Includes resource list, Q&A. (Adults; 60-120 min; $300-$500)
+Woodhouse, who penned The Profitable Author: 1,001 Ways to Build a Business You Love Around Your Books, outlines eight ways authors can customize their sales and marketing approaches and shows how any author – traditional, hybrid, or self-published – can take an entrepreneurial approach to reaching their goals.
+Includes resource list, Q&A. (Adults; 60-120 min; $300-$500 with permission to sell books)

 References